nifemiojo/order-book-csharp/README.md

   - Market Orders
   - Limit Orders

+- **Concurrency Support**:
+  - Orders can be safely and fairly placed concurrently

 - **Performance Optimization**:
   - Designed with scalability in mind, suitable for high-frequency trading scenarios.